aburch/simutrans/simutrans/readme.txt

 -singleuser

 Will not search for files in your home directory.
-Simutrans will write all files in its program directory, which must not be write protected.
+Simutrans will write all files in its data directory (usually the same directory as the directory containing the executable), which must not be write protected.